jmlepisto/clatter/README.md

 * Handshake pattern parsing support - Handshakes have to be instantiated with the correct primitives compile-time
 * Curve 448 DH support - No suitable Rust implementation exists for our requirements
-* Deferred pattern support - can be implemented by the user
+* Deferred pattern support - Can be implemented by the user
 * Fallback pattern support - Can be implemented by the user

 ## Basics